 The Medical Provider form can be shared with any provider you work within the community, from physicians and dentists to therapists and chiropractors, to assist them in making changes to their practice and office space that foster a culture of inclusivity.

 We’d love to hear from you if you’ve shared these forms and seen some changes in your community!
-If you have a story to share, please contact Amanda Winn at email@example.com.
+If you have a story to share, please contact Serena Johnson at firstname.lastname@example.org.

 Plain text template: